 ‘Ukulele tabs are a study in simplicity.
-Fours lines, some numbers, and the truth!
-Anybody, regardless of musical knowledge, can make sense of uke tablature.
+With just fours lines and some numbers, anybody – regardless of musical knowledge – can make sense of uke tablature.

 In each section, the tablature for a song is color-coded by difficulty: